 While duct tape may stick to nearly everything and hold strong, it doesn’t create a solid seal that keeps the air in your vents.
 Since most duct tape isn’t applied properly, it actually leaves a lot of small gaps that air can still seep through, which means you aren’t actually sealing your ducts off at all.
 A professional duct sealing service from a Tampa air conditioning expert is the only way you can truly and reliably seal air leaks and restore your duct system to peak efficiency and minimal heat loss.

 Duct tape adhesive is some truly nasty stuff.
 If you’ve left duct tape on any surface for too long, you know what that means: dealing with adhesive residue all over the surface until you can finally find a way to scrub it all off.
 Believe it or not, duct tape adhesive doesn’t stand up well to extremely high or very low temperatures.
 High temperatures “bake” the adhesive, causing it to degrade and lose effectiveness.
 When it’s too cold outside, the tape also loses its ability to stick because the adhesive hardens and loses its flexibility.
 As a result, you’re left with a pile of useless silver cloth and a still-leaky air duct.

 Do you need your ducts sealed?
-Call Del-Air Heating & Air Conditioning today at (844) 574-4578 for a case evaluation and get help making your air conditioner more efficient!
+Call Del-Air Heating, Air Conditioning and Plumbing today at (888) 831-2665 for a case evaluation and get help making your air conditioner more efficient!